 The Excel QUARTILE.INC function returns the quartile (each of four equal groups) for a given set of data.
 QUARTILE.INC can return minimum value, first quartile, second quartile, third quartile, and max value.
 Starting with Excel 2010, the QUARTILE.INC function replaces the QUARTILE function with the same behavior.

 Use the QUARTILE.INC function to get the quartile for a given set of data.
 QUARTILE.INC takes two arguments, the array containing numeric data to analyze, and quart, indicating which quartile value to return.
-The QUARTILE function accepts 5 values for the quart argument, as shown the in the table below.
+The QUARTILE function accepts 5 values for the quart argument, as shown in the table below.

 First quartile – 25th percentile